 - Project planning

-In the project planning phase, Hitachi ID Systems develops a technical architecture, roll-out plan and a SOW for the installation and configuration of Hitachi ID Management Suite.
+In the project planning phase, Hitachi ID develops a technical architecture, roll-out plan and a Statement of Work (SOW) for the installation and configuration of Hitachi ID Bravura.
 These documents define what components of the software will be installed and where, how plug-ins will be used to implement business logic, how users will be asked to use the system and how the system will integrate with existing infrastructure.

 - Software development